 The Company has cash balances.
 The Company's current policy is to invest surplus cash in high yield savings accounts with a Canadian chartered bank with which it keeps its bank accounts.
-As at December 31, 2019, the Company did not have any surplus cash.
 The Company periodically monitors the investments it makes and is satisfied with the creditworthiness of its Canadian chartered bank.